Zhangjiang Tram

-Zhangjiang Tram is one of the only two tram networks operating in Shanghai today, the other being Songjiang Tram.
-It utilises a system manufactured by the French Translohr company.
+Zhangjiang Tram was a tram network operating in Shanghai that utilised a Translohr system.
 Shanghai originally had a steel wheeled electric tramway network in its urban center.
 Routes expanded gradually and reached largest extent in 1925 with 328 tramcars; this tram system shut down in 1975.
 Tram service returned to Shanghai with the opening of a rubber tired Translohr line in the suburban Zhangjiang Hi-Tech Park in 2010.
 It is the second rubber-tired tram system in both China and Asia, the first being TEDA tram in Tianjin.

 Zhangjiang Tram started construction on December 23, 2007.
 Construction was originally planned to be completed in December 2008, but this was delayed a year, until December 31, 2009 when it was opened to traffic.
 Passenger operations started on December 31, 2009.
 Zhangjiang Tram runs for 10 km from Zhangjiang Hi-Tech Park Station of the Shanghai Metro Line 2 to Heqing Town with 15 stops.
 The total investment of the Zhangjiang tram project is about 800 million yuan.